Variables in Research Model

 3. Mediating Variable (Mediator)

-Explains how or why an independent variable affects a dependent variable.
+Explains how or why an independent variable affects a dependent variable. one or more than one mediating variable can be.

 A mediator sits between the IV and DV.